 The houses aren’t dressed at all and feel like everyone just left in the middle of what they were doing.

 A pair of shoes sat outside a front door waiting for their long gone, owner to return.

-It all felt like a some horror or apocalyptic movie set that we were walking around but we got a really strong sense of life here before the mine closed.
+It all felt like some horror or apocalyptic movie set that we were walking around, but we got a really strong sense of life here before the mine closed.

-In the 1980’s the Sons of Gwalia decided to start operating the mine with modern extraction methods and the mine is now the deepest superpit in Australia.
+In the 1980’s the Sons of Gwalia decided to start operating the mine with modern extraction methods, and the mine is now the deepest ( as of August 2016 ) super pit in Australia.